Raushan-apu/-To-Do-List-Application-Console-based-/README.md

 TASK_FILE = "tasks.txt"

-# Load tasks from file
 def load_tasks():

     try:
         with open(TASK_FILE, "r") as file:
             return [line.strip() for line in file.readlines()]
     except FileNotFoundError:
         return []

-# Save tasks to file
 def save_tasks(tasks):

     with open(TASK_FILE, "w") as file:
         for task in tasks:
             file.write(task + "\n")

-# Display all tasks
 def view_tasks(tasks):

     if not tasks:
         print("\nNo tasks in the list.\n")
     else: